 Another way to lose trust is when you do not clearly label paid content or advertising on your site.

-As your reputation becomes clearer and more established to search engines, you will see a steady improvement in your search traffic.
+As your reputation becomes clearer and more established to search engines, you will see a steady improvement in your organic traffic.

 1. Become an expert and make sure your articles are always on topic.

 2. Be patient and wait for backlinks.
 They will come in time.